FrankiePower/ZK-VOTE-AFRICA/README.md

-# zk-Vote-Africa: Decentralized Electoral System on Lisk Blockchain
+# Zk-Vote-Africa: Decentralized Voting System on the Lisk Blockchain

 ## Overview